Brewers vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Brewers vs. Padres: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The San Diego Padres versus Milwaukee Brewers game on Saturday at 4:05 PM ET will feature a pair of hot hitters in Xander Bogaerts and Willy Adames.
+Brian Anderson and the Milwaukee Brewers will hit the field on Sunday at PETCO Park against Yu Darvish, who is the named starter for the San Diego Padres.
+First pitch is at 4:10 PM ET.

-Oddsmakers list the Padres as -130 favorites on the moneyline, while giving the underdog Brewers +105 moneyline odds.
-The total for the matchup is listed at 8 runs.
+Bookmakers list the Padres as -175 favorites on the moneyline, while giving the underdog Brewers +145 moneyline odds.
+The over/under for the game is set at 8 runs.

 Rep your team with officially licensed Brewers gear!
 Head to Fanatics to find jerseys, shirts, and much more.